With Employees

 Human Rights Policy Formulation

 In recent years, the importance of corporate efforts to address human rights issues as a social requirement is growing.
 We consider human rights to be a core issue for sustainability management and created the Pacific Industrial Group Human Rights Policy in February 2021.
 Under this policy, all employees will act with high ethical standards and integrity as sensible members of the global community, and the Group will work to promote initiatives that respect human rights.
+In July 2025,we revised our human rights policy and enhanced our internal whistleblowing system as part of our grievance mechanism.

 Implementation of Human Rights Surveys